shivend7195/shivend7195/README.md

 Hi 👋 My name is SHIVEND SINGH
 ==============================

-OPEN FOR OPPORTUNITIES
+OPEN TO WORK :)
 -------

 started learning to write thoughts into codes!!!

 * 🌍  INDIAN
 * ✉️  You can contact me at [shiven7195@gmail.com](mailto:shiven7195@gmail.com)
-* 🧠  I'm aspiring GOLANG DEVELOPER
+* 🧠  I'm aspiring SOFTWARE DEVELOPER
 * 🤝  I'm open to collaborating on projects that majorly demand HTML | CSS | JAVASCRIPT | GOLANG | REACT

 ### Skills